 - This event has passed.

-Wonderfruit Festival Pattaya, Thailand
+Wonderfruit Festival 2019, Thailand

-December 13, 2018 - December 16, 2018
+December 12, 2019 - December 16, 2019

 Anyone familiar with the Thai seaside city of Pattaya would never expect it to host a family-friendly, international music and arts festival with sustainability, social responsibility and an eco-centric ethos high on its agenda.
-Perhaps it’s this unlikely and surprising juxtaposition that has propelled this boutique lifestyle event into one of Thailand and Southeast Asia’s most unique festivals.
+Perhaps it’s this unlikely and surprising juxtapofundsition that has propelled this boutique lifestyle event into one of Thailand and Southeast Asia’s most unique festivals.

-Wonderfruit Festival 2018 programme
+Wonderfruit Festival 2019 programme

-In terms of architecture, a new addition this year is the locally sourced bamboo-architecture Theatre Stage while London-based designer Ab Rogers is behind several of Wonderfruit Festival’s iconic structures including the Eco-Pavilion which is the venue for the environmental-themed TED-style Scratch Talks, and the Theatre of Feasts where award-winning Bangkok and international chefs perform their culinary wonders from behind a bright kitchen island in the centre.
+In terms of architecture, a new addition is the locally sourced bamboo-architecture Theatre Stage while London-based designer Ab Rogers is behind several of Wonderfruit Festival’s iconic structures including the Eco-Pavilion which is the venue for the environmental-themed TED-style Scratch Talks, and the Theatre of Feasts where award-winning Bangkok and international chefs perform their culinary wonders from behind a bright kitchen island in the centre.